Hanna-N9/learn-node.js/1-what-is-the-back-end/notes.md

 ## Async/Await

-- The async...await syntax allows developers to easily implement Promise-based code.
+- "The async...await syntax allows developers to easily implement Promise-based code."
-- The keyword async used in conjunction with a function declaration creates an async function that returns a Promise.
+- "The keyword async used in conjunction with a function declaration creates an async function that returns a Promise."
-- Async functions allow us to use the keyword await to block the event loop until a given Promise resolves or rejects.
+- "Async functions allow us to use the keyword await to block the event loop until a given Promise resolves or rejects."
-- The await keyword also allows us to assign the resolved value of a Promise to a variable.
+- "The await keyword also allows us to assign the resolved value of a Promise to a variable."